krpacific/KRPACIFIC-HWID-Spoofer/README.md

 2. Replace the placeholder credentials in the source code with your own.
 3. Compile the project with KeyAuth enabled.

-- kr.cpp holds your KeyAuth Information (Labelled as 'Paste Here') > In order to compile this spoofer, please change to your KeyAuth API info -
+- The file kr.cpp holds your KeyAuth Information (Labelled as 'Paste Here')
+- In order to compile this spoofer, please change to your KeyAuth API info -

 Building from Source
 Requirements: